MITLibraries/guides/heroku.md

 builds.
-Using a Moira list with an email hook allows for interested stakeholders to stay in the loop (note: keep in mind the deploy hooks don't always have a ton of context as to what has changed so only alerting truly engaged stakeholders with this feature is best).
+Using a Moira list with an email hook allows for interested stakeholders to stay in the loop (note: keep in mind the deploy hooks don't always have a ton of context as to what has changed, so only alerting stakeholders that are comfortable with receiving emails with cryptic notes about a specific SHA being deployed to staging / production is best).

 ## Dynos